equinor/radix-platform/scripts/README.md

 This scripts takes care of bootstrapping new cluster (if it hasn't been created beforehand with base-components installed) install base components and migrate Radix resources to new cluster.

-- PIM yourself to `AZ PIM OMNIA RADIX Cluster Admin - <dev or prod>` group, and `Radix Confidential Data Contributor` and `Contributor` resource for the respective subscription
+- PIM yourself to `AZ PIM RADIX Cluster Admin - <s940|s941>` group, and `Radix Confidential Data Contributor` and `Contributor` resource for the respective subscription
 - Teardown old cluster
     - Modify `/terraform/subscriptions/<s940|s941>/<zone>/config.yaml` and comment out the cluster to be removed
-    - Run `teardown.sh` in `scripts/aks/teardown.sh`
+    - Run `teardown.sh` in `scripts/aks/teardown.sh`.
+See file header for usage.
 - Migrate new cluster:
     - Temporary steps, while we run both Istio and Ingress NGINX:
         - Disable `external-dns` Kustomization in source cluster: `flux suspend ks external-dns --context weekly-xx`